-A tragic accident occurred over the weekend, taking the lives of 20 people in the small town of Schoharie, New York.
+A limo crash accident occurred over the weekend, taking the lives of 20 people in the small town of Schoharie, New York.
 A limo carrying four sisters, other relatives and friends to a birthday celebration ran a stop sign and crashed into a parked SUV outside a store in upstate New York, killing all 18 people in the limo and two pedestrians, officials and victims’ relatives said.

 It is the deadliest transportation accident in nearly a decade.
 At least six children lost at least one, or both of their parents in the crash.

-Following the accident, it was discovered the limo should not have been permitted on the road after a failed inspection last month, and the driver did not have the proper commercial license to operate the vehicle.
+Following the limo crash, it was discovered the limo should not have been permitted on the road after a failed inspection last month, and the driver did not have the proper commercial license to operate the vehicle.
 One of the passengers in the limo texted another individual his concern that the limo was unsafe.

 As more details emerge on exactly what caused the accident, speculations have come out about whether distracted driving contributed to the accident.